AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 | 2400                            |30                       |30                                  |
 | 2400                            |40                       |40                                  |
 | 2400                                |50                       |50                                  |

+The fluoride concentration was tested at the influent, pre-treatment with PACl, and the effluent, after treatment with PACl.
+Samples were taken every 15 minutes.
+The first sample was taken 15 minutes after setting up the system, due to the calculated residence time of 13.22 minutes.
+The residence time is the amount of time a fluoride ion takes to be transported from the start of the system when it enters the coiled flocculator to the system effluent after the sedimentation tube.
+Residence time calculations can be found [here](https://github.com/AguaClara/fluoride/blob/master/residence_time.md).

 ### Fluoride Probe
 The fluoride probe used was model FL43-0001 from Daigger Scientific, Inc. Previous teams had issues taking accurate measurements using this fluoride probe.
 The Spring 2018 fluoride subteam returned a fluoride probe and obtained a replacement.